• Skip to primary navigation

 What sets mobile routers apart from household routers are these features:

-- Cellular – allows you to use cellular data as your internet source.
-This could including embedded cellular modems or USB tethering to hotspots, phones & tablets.
+• Cellular – allows you to use cellular data as your internet source.
+This could including embedded cellular modems, or USB/Ethernet tethering to POE modems, hotspots, phones & tablets.

-- 12V Power – most mobile routers can be powered off 12v or 110, allowing you to use them without needing shore power or an inverter when boondocking.
+• DC Power – most mobile routers can be powered off 12v or 110, allowing you to use them without needing shore power or an inverter when off grid – such as boondocking or anchoring out.

 Routers come in a variety of price points, complexity, usability and some have roof mounted options for better signals.